Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Supplementary Proofs of Key Properties

 \begin{Prop}[Finite-step convergence of ASPIRE-Off to a constrained NE] ASPIRE-Off terminates in finite steps and returns a constrained Nash equilibrium on $\mathcal{A}^{\mathrm{feas}}$. \end{Prop}

 \begin{proof} By Theorem~\ref{thm:task_exact_potential_en}, the offline game is an exact potential game on the finite feasible set $\mathcal{A}^{\mathrm{feas}}$ and satisfies FIP.
-ASPIRE-Off accepts an update only when $\Delta_i(t)>\varepsilon'$, which yields a strict increase of the (estimated) potential value.
+ASPIRE-Off accepts an exact feasible best-response update only when $\Delta_i(t)>0$, which yields a strict increase of the exact potential value.
 Because $\mathcal{A}^{\mathrm{feas}}$ is finite, strict potential ascent cannot continue indefinitely.
 Thus, ASPIRE-Off terminates in finite steps when no feasible unilateral improvement exists.
-At termination, no task admits a feasible unilateral deviation that improves its payoff (equivalently, increases the potential), which is exactly the definition of a constrained NE on $\mathcal{A}^{\mathrm{feas}}$. \end{proof} \begin{Prop}[Finite-step convergence of ASPIRE-On to a constrained NE] ASPIRE-On terminates in finite steps and returns a constrained Nash equilibrium on $\mathcal{A}^{\mathrm{on,feas}}$. \end{Prop}
+At termination, no task admits a feasible unilateral deviation that improves its payoff (equivalently, increases the potential), which is exactly the definition of a constrained NE on $\mathcal{A}^{\mathrm{feas}}$. \end{proof} \begin{Prop}[Feasibility preservation and finite termination of ASPIRE-On] Starting from an operationally feasible online profile $\bm a^{\mathrm{on}}(0)\in\mathcal{A}^{\mathrm{on,op}}$, ASPIRE-On preserves operational feasibility for every accepted temporary recruitment update and terminates in a finite number of rounds.
+Moreover, every accepted update passes the updated-task restoration screening and strictly improves the exact online potential $\Phi^{\mathrm{on}}$ by more than $\varepsilon'$. \end{Prop}

-\begin{proof} By Theorem~\ref{thm:on_exact_potential_app}, the online recruitment game is an exact potential game on the finite feasible set $\mathcal{A}^{\mathrm{on,feas}}$ and satisfies FIP.
-In ASPIRE-On, an update is accepted only when $\Delta_i^{\mathrm{on}}(r)>\varepsilon'$, which implies a strict increase of the online potential $\Phi^{\mathrm{on}}$.
-Since $\mathcal{A}^{\mathrm{on,feas}}$ is finite, strict potential ascent cannot continue indefinitely.
-Therefore, ASPIRE-On terminates in finite steps when no feasible unilateral improvement exists (or earlier due to the round cap $R_{\max}$).
-During termination, no task in $\bm{\mathcal{S}}^{\mathrm{on}}$ admits a feasible unilateral deviation that improves its payoff (equivalently, increases the potential), which is exactly the definition of a constrained NE on $\mathcal{A}^{\mathrm{on,feas}}$. \end{proof}
+\begin{proof} In Alg.~\ref{Alg:TaskDPAsyncOn}, an online update is accepted only after the candidate profile remains in $\mathcal{A}^{\mathrm{on,op}}$ and the updated task's candidate belongs to $\mathcal{R}^{\mathrm{on}}_i(\bm a^{\mathrm{on}}_{-i})$.
+Hence, every accepted update preserves operational feasibility and satisfies the updated-task restoration screening.
+In addition, ASPIRE-On accepts an update only when $\Delta_i^{\mathrm{on}}(r)>\varepsilon'$, which implies a strict increase of the exact online potential $\Phi^{\mathrm{on}}$.
+Since the algorithm either stops when no verified DP-assisted remedial candidate yields sufficient potential gain or reaches the prescribed $R_{\max}$ rounds, it terminates in a finite number of rounds. \end{proof}